FlavF/PortfolioV2/readme.md

 ---
 - [ ] Go from V1 PHP to V2 Node.js (keeps : CSS, JS, Views, database datas)
+- [ ] send a message to client to tell the link was sent
 - [ ] % language better design (maybe not a circle, color for starter, senior)
+- [ ] has one, belongs in models/init-models (pb : I changed Models, put back ?)
 - [ ] alert email when somebody add a link
 - [ ] not showing the tag when no links inside the box
 - [ ] loop to remake in Link page